Cornelius Marion Battey Photographic Portraits Discovered

-Swann's October 8th African-American Fine Art auction marks the first time that early photographer Cornelius Marion Battey’s photographic portraits will come to auction.
+Our October 8, 2009 African-American Fine Art auction marks the first time that early photographer Cornelius Marion Battey’s photographic portraits will come to auction.
 These photographs were recently discovered in the bottom of a cedar chest in Battey’s family’s attic in Tuskegee, Alabama, near Tuskegee University.
-A teacher, artist, historian, and mentor to a generation of African-American photographers, his photographs provide a unique narrative of early 20th century African-American life.
+A teacher, artist, historian, and mentor to a generation of African-American photographers, his photographs provide a unique narrative of early-twentieth-century African-American life.

 Born in 1873 in Augusta, Georgia, Battey spent his early career in the Midwest and New York, where he photographed writers, statesmen and other prominent figures in African-American society.
 Not simply a portrait photographer, Battey was an artist who embraced the pictorialist movement led by renowned photographer Alfred Stieglitz.
 By working in a highly stylized manner, Battey softened the details around his sitters’ features as if with a paintbrush, casting a glow around them.